Fudr007/LogAnalyser/README.md

 ## Features

 - Load and process text-based log files
 - Filter logs by keywords or categories
+- The whole run is based on generators
 - Configuration file
 - Available in 3 architectures designs
   - Monolithic architecture